| Is

 up in the blood.
 When this happens, the animal can rapidly

+slip into a diabetic coma and die.
 Treatment of diabetes is twice daily insulin injections

 for dogs and once or twice daily for cats.
 The injections